Netanyahu, Hollande and Abbas.

 (photo credit: REUTERS)

-The Palestinians, meanwhile, accepted the invitation, with PLO Executive Committee member Ahmad Majdalani telling The Jerusalem Post
+PLO executive committee member Ahmad Majdalani confirmed to The Jerusalem Post

 on Wednesday that Abbas has accepted Hollande's proposal to meet with him and Netanyahu in Paris on December 22.
 He added that Netanyahu has not yet agreed.

 newspaper also reported that Paris's embassy in Tel Aviv had made contact with both sides.

 As of Wednesday morning, the Prime Minister's Office had not responded to request for comment on the matter.

 Neither the Israelis nor the Palestinians were invited to take part in the Paris meeting of ministers from more than 20 countries.
 However, the two side were expected to be invited to a second stage of the initiative involving a larger conference in the coming fall.